Hypergraph $p$-Laplacians and Scale Spaces: Introduction

 \subsection{Motivation}

-The hypergraph structure gives additional flexibility when modeling social phenomena, e.g., by connecting opinion leaders to all their followers directly and hence representing a community within a social network.
+The hypergraph structure gives additional flexibility in several applications compared to the pair-based graph structure.
+An example is the modeling of social phenomena of (fake) news spread, e.g., by connecting one person to all their followers directly and hence representing a community within a social network.
 One field of study in analyzing information flow in social networks is \textit{opinion formation}, an interesting phenomenon that can be observed for a group of individuals which interact and have complex relationships with each other.
 Some individuals of the social network, so-called \textit{opinion leaders} or \textit{social media influencers}, with a large group of followers (up to half a billion people) have a strong influence on the opinion of many others and can even make profit by leveraging their impact on large groups of social media users (see, e.g., \cite{turcotte2015news}).
 Modeling information flow in social networks mathematically is typically performed by using traditional graphs.
 With such graphs it is possible to link two social media users with a pairwise connection, if they are online friends or follow each other (see, e.g., \cite{majeed2020graph}).
 The information flow in the social network can then be modeled in terms of diffusion processes on the graph, e.g., by solving a partial differential equation (PDE) {(see, e.g., \cite{arnaboldi2017online}, \cite{chamley2013models})}.
 However, recent work suggest that interactions beyond pairs are of particular relevance (cf. \cite{zanette}).
 Structures reminiscent of a Laplacian on hypergraphs can be found in the model of \cite{consensus}.

 A similar question arises in the analysis of community structures, where graph spectral clustering is a standard technique.
 In order to understand networks including group connections, a more general structure such as hypergraphs seems to be more appropriate.
 The success of PDE-based methods on graphs motivates a further study on hypergraphs in order to explore the potential of PDEs on such objects.
 For this sake we need appropriate definitions of hypergraph gradients and Laplacians, which we revisit in this paper.
 Moreover, the study of scales on hypergraphs is a relevant topic, which could naturally be defined by the evolution of diffusion type processes we hence study here.